ITzTravelInTime/TINURecovery/README.md

  - ITzTravelInTime (Pietro Caruso): piecaruso97@gmail.com

 # Copyright
+TINURecovery: Library with the Recovery Mode, SIP, Sandbox, User detection, nvram and network detection functions used by TINU.
 Copyright (C) 2021 Pietro Caruso

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2.1 of the License, or (at your option) any later version.